Barcelona, a Gothic and Modernist marvel on the Mediterranean Sea, is a city well known for its quirky, cosmopolitan, cool character.

 La Rambla is probably the most famous street in Barcelona, but in reality, it consists of 5 boulevards –or Ramblas– joined to make one long promenade.

 It starts from Placa Catalunya and ends at the Columbus statue by the waterfront.
-For this reason, this 2-kilometer long boulevard is also commonly known in plural as Las Ramblas.
+For this reason, the 2-kilometer-long boulevard is also commonly known in plural as Las Ramblas.

 Las Ramblas is the primary center of activities in the city and is undoubtedly the most famous promenade in Barcelona and probably in all of Spain.